artminor/flooringConsoleApp/README.md

 Orders_06012013.txt is a sample row of data for one order.

-Architectural Component
-Use N-tier development and MVC principles in structuring code to handle products, taxes, and orders appropriately.
+Architectural Component: Use N-tier development and MVC principles in structuring code to handle products, taxes, and orders appropriately.

 Layers:
 The model package only contain classes that have data members (properties).